SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 General Notes:
-- Don't believe there are any specific requirements for the readme, so simply modeled after previous winners
+- Don't believe there are any specific requirements for the readme, so loosely based on previous winners
 - Importantly, the 2 most recent winning README's are partly authored by the same person, explaining the similarity
 - For workflow section, used README from "develop" branch